trokute/trokute/README.md

 I'm open to any assignments as long as I'm not busy, I can handle issues.

-if you would like to contact me, please mail e3unable@proton.me
+if you would like to contact me, please mail e3unable@proton.me or my discord if you have one: @trokute